sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 You then have to run `locale-gen` to generate all the specified locales.

 Finaly, edit your `/etc/env.d/02locale` file to match your preferences.
-Here is mine, all french, apart from messages:
+Here is mine, mostly french, apart from messages:

 ```
 LANG="en_US.UTF-8"